super-era/data-structures-implementation-practice/README.md

 - Heap - min and max, using an integer array to hold and identify the heap's contents
 - Queue - from-scratch implementation with integer data
 - Stack - from-scratch implementation with integer data
+- Graph with adjacency list - contains method to add adjacency matrix to adjacency list attribute in the class